acend/infrastructure/README.md

 * `agent-plan` updates the `rke2` binary on the worker nodes after control-plane nodes are updated

 The System Upgrade Controller is scheduled on the control plane nodes.

+### Velero

+Folder: `deploy/velero`

+[Velero](https://velero.io/) is deployed for Kubernetes manifest backup.
+There is a `full-back` Schedule everynight at 02:00

+For the moment, the backupstoragelocation is set to the local Minio S3 installation.

 ## Acend configuration